-Objectives of the translocation action will guide and constrain site selection and source population for the translocation.
-Restoration or reintroduction projects will likely have fewer unintended consequences than translocation for assisted colonization to novel sites but all efforts should be undertaken only after careful consideration of effects on native species and human activities and with assurance of long-term commitment by stakeholders.
+The objectives of the translocation will guide and constrain site selection, and the source population for the translocation.
+Restoration or reintroduction projects will likely have fewer unintended consequences than translocation for assisted colonization to novel sites, but all efforts should be undertaken only after careful consideration of effects on native species and human activities, and with assurance of long-term commitment by stakeholders.